Other Grammar Rules

 Hana and Jim haven’t done their tasks.

-I haven’t (done my tasks), neither.
+I haven’t (done my tasks), either.

 Neither have I.

-Contractions (Prev Lesson)
+Correlative conjunctions (Prev Lesson)

-(Next Lesson) Correlative conjunctions
+(Next Lesson) Contractions

 Back to Other Grammar Rules